Colorado Elopement Locations and Planning Guide

 Similarly to eloping at a National Park, Colorado’s many State Parks give you even more scenic and affordable options!
 Some of these locations even allow furniture and decor!

-Colorado is full of elopement ceremony sites that can be rented at an affordable rate.
-Sites like these are often not as private and often limit you to 2-hour time slots, but they are perfect if you have a guest count larger than 6 or you don’t want to hike to your ceremony.
+Colorado is full of elopement ceremony sites that can be rented for a wide range of budgets.
+Sites like these are often not as private and often limit you to 2-hour time slots, but they are perfect if you have guests.

 Maroon Bells Amphitheater